waughjai/wp-post-type/README.md

 ### 0.1.3
 * Update Dependencies
-	* Require non-buggy version o' WPMetaBox.
+	* Require non-buggy version o' WPMetaBox

 ### 0.1.2
 * Fix Use Statement Bug
-	* Was missing use statement for TestHashItemString, causing function to break.
+	* Was missing use statement for TestHashItemString, causing function to break

 ### 0.1.1
 * Fix Meta Box Implementation Bug & Update Readme
 	* Called Meta Box class using ol' interface, which is no longer in use.
-This fixes that.
+This fixes that
-	* Adds mo' detailed instructions to readme.
+	* Adds mo' detailed instructions to readme

 ### 0.1.0
 * Initial Version